cheungxucheng/geminie/README.md

-This website prompts the Gemini API and display the generated content.
+This website prompts the Gemini API and displays the generated content.